arvi-refacto/kafka/README.md

 ```

 ### Running code quality checks
-There are two code quality analysis tools that we regularly run, spotbugs and checkstyle.
+There are two code quality analysis tools that we regularly run, SpotBugs and Checkstyle.

 #### Checkstyle
 Checkstyle enforces a consistent coding style in Kafka.